Contact your agent or company immediately. Find out:

 In some cases, complying with the code may require a change in design or building materials and may cost more.
 Generally, homeowners insurance policies won't pay for these extra costs, but insurance companies offer an endorsement that pays a specified amount toward such changes.
 (An endorsement is an addition to an insurance policy that changes what the policy covers.)
 Information concerning this coverage is found under ordinance or law in the Section I exclusion part of your policy.

 The use of public adjusters: Your insurance company provides an adjuster at no charge.
 You also may be contacted by adjusters who have no relationship with your insurance company and charge a fee for their services.
 They are known as public adjusters.
 If you decide to use a public adjuster to help you in settling your claim, this service could cost you as much as 15 percent of the total value of your settlement.
 Sometimes after a disaster, the percentage that public adjusters may charge is set by the insurance department.
 If you do decide to use a public adjuster, first check references and qualifications by contacting the Better Business Bureau and your state insurance department (See back cover for contact information).
-Also contact the National Association of Independent Insurance Adjusters (www.naiia.com).
+Also contact the National Association of Public Insurance Adjusters (www.napia.com) or National Association of Independent Insurance Adjusters (www.naiia.com).

 Vehicles: If your car was damaged and you have comprehensive coverage in your auto insurance policy, contact your auto insurance company.
 If your car has been so badly damaged that it's not worth repairing, you will receive a check for the car's actual cash value -- what it would have been worth if it had been sold just before the disaster.
 Kelley Blue Book (www.kbb.com) or other such publications can give you an idea of what your car was worth.